-In the three months ended March 31, 2020 and 2019, the Company recognized revenues of \$36.4 million and \$6.8 million, respectively, related to significant change orders and/or claims that had been included as contract price adjustments on certain contracts which were in the process of being negotiated in the normal course of business.
+As of June 30, 2020 and 2019, the Company had recognized revenues of \$40.1 million and \$21.4 million, respectively, related to significant change orders and/or claims that had been included as contract price adjustments on certain contracts, some of which are multi-year projects.
+These change orders and/or claims are in the process of being negotiated in the normal course of business, and a portion of these recognized revenues had been included in multiple periods.